-If the certified teacher is not the actual coach, the person certified as the coach must be identified and be able to present a coaches' card upon request.
-A copy of the coaches' card must be submitted to the state tournament director along with the section entry form 10 days prior to the section meets.
+If the certified teacher is not the actual coach, the person certified as the coach must be identified.

 16. All coaches must be certified (or be participating in the AHSAA coaches certification process if a first or second year coach).
 Only those coaches can approach the fence to talk with players during a match.
 Only one coach at a time may talk with a player during a match.